 This page contains affiliate links.
 If you purchase products through links on my site, I make a small commission, which does not increase the price you pay.
 I only link to items that I have personally used & recommend.

 I’ve been doing this photography thing for a long time now, so I have gone through my share of equipment over the years.
-I started in film, dabbled in vintage cameras and my own darkroom, and finally crossed over to the dark side – digital.
-And I loved it.
-I still have my favorite vintage film cameras, but the majority of my photographs are created with a combination of the following equipment:
+I started in film, dabbled in vintage cameras and my own darkroom, and finally crossed over to the dark side—digital.
+I still shoot with a Ricoh Diacord, but the majority of the photos on the blog, unless otherwise noted, were shot with my Canon digital SLR.

 I love my Speedlite.
 I am still working toward mastering it, but this little thing is powerful!
 My only complaint is that to use it off camera, you have to buy a trigger.
 I’ve heard that Nikon Speedlites can be triggered by the camera itself.
 Are you listening Canon?
-That would be a really nice feature!
-I did break down & buy triggers, though, so I can use the Speedlite in my Westcott Apollo for a studio lighting look.
+I like to use the Speedlite in my Westcott Apollo for a studio lighting look.

 The 24-70 is my only L-series lens & it is worth every penny.
 It’s a great everyday lens and is the one that usually lives on my camera.
 It is very sharp, especially for a zoom.

-This is my oldest lens.
-While I drool over the 85 1.2 L, the 1.8 is a great little lens.
+This is a great little lens.
 It is small and lightweight, quick to focus, and super sharp.
 It is a wonderful portrait lens with a great price.

 I’m entirely self-taught in photography, & before all the amazing instructional sites like CreativeLive came along, I gained a strong foundation from books.
 I spent hours in the bookstore poring over every photography book I could find.
 And while I love e-books, when it comes to photography books, you really can’t beat print.
 These are some of my all-time favorites.